posativ/acrylamid/docs/filters.rst

 pandoc
 ------

 This is filter is a universal converter for various markup language such as Markdown, reStructuredText, Textile and LaTeX (including special extensions by pandoc) to HTML.
 A typical call would look like ``filters:
 [pandoc+Markdown+mathml+...]``.
-You can find a complete list of pandocs improved (and bugfixed) Markdown in the `Pandoc User's Guide
+You can find a complete list of pandocs improved (and bugfixed) Markdown implementation in the `Pandoc User's Guide
 <http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown>`_.

 ============  ==================================================